 HUFH began its work in Haiti in 2010 when a small team of doctors, nurses and other health professionals led by co-founder Dr. Jill Ratner volunteered to contribute their medical knowledge and skills to help heal communities shattered after the devastating earthquake.
 This first group of medical volunteers was directed to Cap Haitien, located on the northern coast, a city spared much of the earthquake’s destruction but still very much in need of medical care for its residents and the many refugees who fled there, especially the children.

-Today HUFH supports a Haitian staff of more than 40 medical and other professionals as well as community health workers and lay staff.
-HUFH medical teams deliver care in remote areas that have little access to medical care.
-Medical Education and Specialty Training is conducted for both doctors and nurses.
-Our Eye team works with their Haitian counterparts to make high quality eye care available.
+We continue to provide targeted program support, both in person and remote; Medical Education and Specialty Training is conducted for both doctors and nurses.
+Our Eye Team works with their Haitian counterparts to make high quality eye care available.
 And we have made a commitment to train the next generation of doctors and nurses in our Global Health Education Program.

 "During our first trips, many of us heard the phrase, 'You can leave Haiti, but Haiti will never leave you.'
 Many of us who participated in those first missions carried a piece of Haiti in our hearts after we returned home.
 Out of that inspiration, Hands Up for Haiti was born and even today it is what continues to drive us and help us carry out our mission."

-Mary Ann LoFrumento MD, President of HUFH
+Mary Ann LoFrumento MD, cofounder of HUFH

-- Life expectancy is 63 years.
-(World Bank 2013)
+- Life expectancy is 63 years (World Bank 2013)

-- 30% of the population is considered food insecure.
-(World Food Programme 2015)
+- 30% of the population is considered food insecure (World Food Programme 2015)